 This really is a fantastic sauce, but don’t limit yourself only to pizza!
 It’s a great dipping sauce for toasted ravioli, or as a base for a quick bruschetta to snack on.
 In addition, I use it as a dip for homemade pepperoni rolls.
 There’s really no limits to use for this sauce.

-Enjoy!
-And please do let me know how this recipe works for you.
+So enjoyit !
+And please do let me know how this pizza sauce canning recipe works for you.